 Get it.
 Learn it.

-You can read more about what is new in Vaadin 7 here.
 The download is available for Maven, Ivy and Eclipse Plugin.
 We also expect the other IDEs (IntelliJ IDEA and Netbeans most importantly) follow soon and add support for Vaadin 7.

 For backup for those not able to use these IDEs or dependency management tools, we still have the plain old Zip-file with all the dependencies.